PykaDex/PykaDex_WTP/README.md

 # PykaDex_WTP (Who's That pokemon)

-PykaDex reposistory for a clean simple model tester
+A [PykaDex](https://github.com/PykaDex) reposistory for a clean simple model tester